durkisneer1/Kraken-Engine/docs/reference/rect.rst

 The **Rect** class represents a rectangle in 2D space.
 It is defined by its top-left corner and its size.
 Its most common uses are source and destination rectangles in blitting operations, as well as collision detection.

-It may be undocumented, but there are getter and setter methods for all 9 positions in the rectangle, as shown below:
+The diagram below shows how the anchor points and sides of a Rect are defined:

 .. image:: ../_static/rect.png
-    :alt: The 9 positions of a Rect
+    :alt: The anchor points and sides of a Rect
     :width: 500px

 Usage